kwang23/group-actions-RS/Schema.md

-g0_gt0_list       | integer[]| list of g0 values this group appears for, if greater than 0 gen_vectors       | integer  | number of distinct generating vectors, up to simultaneous conjugation, for this genus and group topological       | integer  | number of distinct generating vectors, up to topological equivalence, for this genus and group (if g0_is_gt0 is false) braids            | integer  | number of distinct generating vectors, up to braid equivalence, for this genus and group (if g0_is_gt0 is false)
+g0_gt0_list       | integer[]| list of g0 values this group appears for, if greater than 0 gen_vectors       | integer  | number of distinct generating vectors, up to simultaneous conjugation, for this genus and group topological       | integer  | number of distinct generating vectors, up to topological equivalence, for this genus and group (if g0_is_gt0 is false) braid             | integer  | number of distinct generating vectors, up to braid equivalence, for this genus and group (if g0_is_gt0 is false)